maxisses/encrypted-images-on-openshift/README.md

 oc apply -f machine-config-crio-decrypt.yaml

 ## wait, while ALL worker nodes get restarted, one by one, creating the files on the hosts filesystem

+... your image should get decrypted and run fine now!